trueos/lpreserver/README.md

 * [lumina-docs](https://github.com/trueos/lumina-docs) : Issues related to the Lumina Handbook.
 * [sysadm-docs](https://github.com/trueos/sysadm-docs) : Issues related to the SysAdm API Guide, Client, and Server Handbooks.

-The TrueOS Handbook has detailed instructions to help you report a bug (https://www.trueos.org/handbook/helpsupport.html#report-a-bug).
+The TrueOS handbook has detailed instructions to help you report a bug (https://www.trueos.org/handbook/helpsupport.html#report-a-bug).
 It is recommended to refer to these instructions when creating new GitHub issues.
 Better bug reports usually result in faster fixes!

 To request a feature, open a new issue in one of the related GitHub issue repositories and begin the title with *Feature Request:*.